So Bad (STAYC song)

 "So Bad" (stylized in all caps) is the debut single released by South Korean girl group STAYC.
 Co-written and produced by Black Eyed Pilseung, the song was released on November 12, 2020, as the lead single from the group's debut single album Star to a Young Culture.
 A remix of the song titled "So Bad (Tak Remix)" was released on January 10, 2021.
 The remix was later included on the group's second single album Staydom.

-Lyrics and composition

-The song has a genre that combines drum and bass with synth-wave.
-Described as a whirlwind of retro synth arpeggios, distinct vocal tones, staccato verses, a hyper rhythm that keeps things moving and aglow with glistening synth arpeggio and sprightly drum-and-bass, the song expresses feelings of someone who really likes the person who has stolen their heart, and hopes that person will accept her feelings.

 Music video

 The music video for the song was released on the same day and the song and amassed over 2.6 million views in its first 24 hours of upload.
 The video was directed by Minjun Lee and Hayoung Lee.

 Plagiarism accusation

-On November 16, 2020, Korean netizens noticed that aspects of the "So Bad" music video appeared similar to the "Midnight Sky" video by Miley Cyrus.
+On November 16, 2020, Korean netizens noticed that aspects of the "So Bad" music video appeared similar to the music video of "Midnight Sky" by Miley Cyrus.
 A few days after the accusations, Legend Film, the music video production company, issued an apology.